 Code for Sustainable Homes

-The Code for Sustainable Homes is seen as the benchmark for both the sustainable design of new homes, as well as the construction of the new homes.
-It is designed to encourage the reduction of carbon emissions and create homes that are much more sustainable.
-Most levels of the Code for Sustainable Homes are voluntary, although it was mandatory from its inception (when it replaced the EcoHomes scheme) until 21st May 2010.
+The Code for Sustainable Homes is seen as the benchmark for the sustainable design of new homes and the construction of the new homes.
+Designed to encourage the reduction of carbon emissions, it creates homes that are much more sustainable.
+Most levels of the Code for Sustainable Homes are voluntary.
+It was mandatory when it replaced the EcoHomes schem until 21st May 2010.

-The Code for Sustainable Homes works by assigning each new home a rating from 1 to 6, with 1 being the lowest and 6 being the highest score.
-A score of 1 proves that the building has standards slightly higher than Building Regulations specifies, while 6 indicates that the house provides an exemplary example of a sustainable building.
+The Code for Sustainable Homes works by assigning each new home a rating from 1 to 6.
+A score of 1 proves that the building has standards slightly higher than Building Regulations specifies.
+A 6 indicates that the house provides an exemplary example of a sustainable building.

 - Energy and CO2 Emissions – measures how much CO2 is emitted both from the home and as a consequence of operating the home.

 - Water – homes must prove that they have used certain water saving measures to meet different levels of the code.